 James Rennick, of Spring Hill, Fla., and James Palmer of Granville, N.Y., never met, but it would turn out that they had two important things in common.

 But Equifax said a mortgage lender in 2006 listed Palmer’s Social Security number for a mortgage that Rennick owned.
 The lender later updated the report with Rennick’s correct number and transferred it to another lender.
-Those updates made the two files combine in 2008.
+Those updates combined the two files in 2008.

-“From that time until Rennick’s disputes to Equifax, accounts for both Rennick and Palmer appeared in a single, shared file,” Equifax said in a court filing.
+“From that time until Rennick’s disputes with Equifax, accounts for both Rennick and Palmer appeared in a single, shared file,” Equifax said in a court filing.

 While the Rennick case prepares for trial, Palmer’s surviving wife also has a pending lawsuit against Equifax in New York State federal court.
 She alleges the couple had difficulties obtaining credit and a repossessed car because of the mix-up.
 Equifax denies liability and is fighting the case.

-Mixed-filed cases may be infrequent compared to other credit-report issues, but they can be the toughest to correct — especially without litigation,” said consumer lawyer Penny Hays Cauley of Florence, S.C.
-Mixed file cases account for around 10% of her cases on credit-reporting problems.
+Mixed-file cases may be infrequent compared to other credit-report issues, but they can be the toughest to correct — especially without litigation,” said consumer lawyer Penny Hays Cauley of Florence, S.C.
+Mixed-file cases account for around 10% of her cases on credit-reporting problems.

 Once incorrect data gets in the system, fixing credit reports can be like operating in an ‘echo chamber.’